 This Standard also includes a test intended to determine whether the headgear may be removed from a living but perhaps unconscious accident victim quickly, easily and reliably in spite of any damage the headgear might reasonably be expected to sustain.

 Traditional helmet architectures have satisfied this requirement so readily that many Standards including previous Snell Foundation Standards have not mentioned it.
-Even so, it is unthinkable that a headgear might protect its wearer in an accident only to thwart attempts at rescue afterward.

-Inadequate ventilation may render a helmet unwearable in hot climates, especially if the helmet is full faced.
-This Standard limits the diameter of ventilation holes in the helmet shell but makes no direct demands on either the quantity or quality of air flow to the wearer.
+Ventilation, and frequently forced air ventilation are important considerations for some types of racing.
+This Standard does not limit the diameter of ventilation holes in the helmet shell but makes specific mention of the kinds of ports and fittings appropriate for forced air ventilation.
+However, there are no direct demands on either the quantity or quality of air flow to the wearer.